i-zzya/UFOs/README.md

 ## Results

 The Webpage works as Dana intends it to, if she wanted to take it a step further we could create a filter for the comments.
-That way users can find connections
+In doing so users can find connections that way instead of having to do a seperate search after they find commonality.